 By giving your students an assignment to create a short story, you are giving them an opportunity to craft their best, next story.
 Plus, you are also offering your writers the opportunity to explore their own imaginations while also encouraging them to think critically about the current topic being studied in the classroom.

-Ok, without further ado, here are those short story writing ideas for young writers.
+Ok, without further ado, here are those short story ideas for high school writers.
 May they help them smash through any writer’s block they may face, and support them in generating new ideas and creating good stories.
+Enjoy!

 - You and your best friend go to the local diner after school for a milkshake.
 Once you arrive, you stumble upon a mysterious note from your teacher.
 In your story, include what the note from the teacher says, and create a tale about what happens after the note is discovered.